Skip to product information

 Technology wants your job – master the skills needed to navigate the AI revolution and boost your career resilience!

 In an age where artificial intelligence is reshaping the job market, staying ahead requires more than just traditional skills.
-Graduate’s Guide to Future-proofing your Career is your essential manual for thriving in this transformative AI era.
+Graduate’s Guide to Future-Proofing your Career is your essential manual for thriving in this transformative AI era.

 Dr. Paul Redmond, a leading expert on graduate employability, provides a compelling exploration of how AI is redefining careers.
 This insightful guide, backed by the latest research, reveals how to master the skills needed for future job resilience.